 Hotel Rosita marks the start of the Malecon and the northern end of Centro.
 To the south is the Romantic Zone, which you reach after crossing the river.

-The mountains and the sea represent the other borders of Centro.
-This neighborhood goes inland and uphill for several blocks, so you’ll get a workout if you stay here.
-Or just pay for more taxis…
+Nestled between the vibrant blue waters of Banderas Bay and the lush Sierra Madre Mountains, this charming neighborhood is one of the most popular areas to stay in Puerto Vallarta.
+It goes inland and uphill for several blocks, so you’ll get a workout if you stay here.
+Or just pay for more Ubers…

-Centro is definitely the heart of PV, as it’s home to the city’s famous Basilica of Our Lady of Guadalupe.
+Centro is definitely the heart of the city, as it’s home to the city’s famous Basilica of Our Lady of Guadalupe.

 The main square in front of the church is a hub of activity day and night, especially during the many festivals and holidays celebrated here.

 The Malecon isn’t the only place with art in Centro.
-In fact, this neighborhood is somewhat of an art lovers’ paradise.
+In fact, this neighborhood is one of the best places for art lovers’ in Puerto Vallarta.

 There are several excellent galleries to peruse in Centro.
 Many of these are visited on the art walk that happens every Wednesday from 6-10 PM between late October and late May.

 A great way to experience the Centro neighborhood is on one of the free walking tours.
 These start outside of city hall on Tuesday and Wednesday at 9 AM and noon, as well as Saturday at 9.
-Click here for more info.
+No reservation is required – you just show up!

 As the symbol of Puerto Vallarta, visiting the church is also a popular thing to do here.
 It’s open and free to the public.
 Just be sure to dress appropriately – don’t be that tourist in board shorts and flip-flops who locals roll their eyes at.